A rare sketch showing the political subjugation of women in parliament in the 1820s

-The sketch goes on display for the first time as part of the exhibition Voice and Vote: “Women’s Place in Parliament” opening on June 27 2018.
+The sketch went on display for the first time as part of the exhibition Voice and Vote: “Women’s Place in Parliament” which opened in 2018.

-Telling the story of women and parliament, the exhibition uses interactive technology to help recreate lost historic spaces that were used by women in the Palace of Westminster, but it also includes key historic objects from Parliamentary collections and significant loans from around the UK.
+Telling the story of women and parliament, the exhibition used interactive technology to help recreate lost historic spaces that were used by women in the Palace of Westminster, but it also included key historic objects from Parliamentary collections and significant loans from around the UK.

-One of the star loans reveals the story of Alice Hawkins, a WSPU suffragette from Leicester who was jailed five times for campaigning for women’s rights.
+One of the star loans revealed the story of Alice Hawkins, a WSPU suffragette from Leicester who was jailed five times for campaigning for women’s rights.

-The loan from Alice’s family includes her original Women’s Social and Political Union (WSPU) sash, a ‘Holloway’ portcullis brooch and her hunger strike medal, awarded by the WSPU for “a gallant action”.
+The loan from Alice’s family included her original Women’s Social and Political Union (WSPU) sash, a ‘Holloway’ portcullis brooch and her hunger strike medal, awarded by the WSPU for “a gallant action”.

-It is the first time these items have been put on public display.
-Buried in a pauper’s grave, Alice’s heroic actions are now being recognised as a statue of her is unveiled in her home town of Leicester.
+Buried in a pauper’s grave, Alice’s heroic actions are now recognised with a statue of her in her home city of Leicester.

 London, Greater London